pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part06_next_steps.md

 CDE is the Cloudera Data Engineering Service, a containerized managed service for Spark and Airflow.

+CDP Data Engineering is the only cloud-native service purpose-built for enterprise data engineering teams.
+Building on Apache Spark, Data Engineering is an all-inclusive data engineering toolset that enables orchestration automation with Apache Airflow, advanced pipeline monitoring, visual troubleshooting, and comprehensive management tools to streamline ETL processes across enterprise analytics teams.

+Data Engineering is fully integrated with Cloudera Data Platform, enabling end-to-end visibility and security with SDX as well as seamless integrations with CDP services such as Data Warehouse and Machine Learning.
+Data Engineering on CDP powers consistent, repeatable, and automated data engineering workflows on a hybrid cloud platform anywhere.

 If you are exploring CDE you may find the following tutorials relevant:

 * [Spark 3 & Iceberg](https://github.com/pdefusco/Spark3_Iceberg_CML): A quick intro of Time Travel Capabilities with Spark 3.